moktiksalgotra/project-premium-prediction/README.md

 # Key Features
 1. Data Cleaning and Preprocessing

-1.1 Address missing data, outliers, and inconsistencies.
+1. Address missing data, outliers, and inconsistencies.
-2.2 Use robust imputation and normalization techniques to prepare the dataset.
+2. Use robust imputation and normalization techniques to prepare the dataset.

 2.Exploratory Data Analysis (EDA)

-Identify patterns and correlations in the dataset.
+1. Identify patterns and correlations in the dataset.
--Visualize relationships between predictors like BMI, smoking habits, and premium amounts.
+2. Visualize relationships between predictors like BMI, smoking habits, and premium amounts.

 3. Feature Engineering

--Create new features such as "Risk Score" and interaction terms for higher predictive accuracy.
+1. Create new features such as "Risk Score" and interaction terms for higher predictive accuracy.
--Transform categorical variables using encoding techniques.
+2. Transform categorical variables using encoding techniques.

 4. Regression Modeling

--Train and fine-tune advanced models (e.g., Linear Regression, Random Forest, XGBoost).
+1. Train and fine-tune advanced models (e.g., Linear Regression, Random Forest, XGBoost).
--Perform hyperparameter tuning to optimize model performance.
+2. Perform hyperparameter tuning to optimize model performance.

 5. Error Analysis and Segmentation

--Analyze prediction errors and adjust models to reduce bias.
+1. Analyze prediction errors and adjust models to reduce bias.
--Segment customers into risk groups for better premium classification.
+2. Segment customers into risk groups for better premium classification.

 6. Deployment

--Deploy the model using Streamlit for interactive, real-time insurance premium prediction.
+1. Deploy the model using Streamlit for interactive, real-time insurance premium prediction.
--Create an intuitive user interface for stakeholders.
+2. Create an intuitive user interface for stakeholders.

 # Technologies Used
 1. Programming Language: Python